 - Add an IBS web banner to your website that offers free registration.

 - Use your personalized IBS weblink to invite prospects and customers to register for Free.

 - Add your Social Media links to our regular promotions.

 - Send your customers free printed (or electronic) Courtesy Invitation Tickets

 Step 1.
 Know your targeted freight date.
 It's an important date that impacts much of your planning such as your shipping plans, move-in schedule, hotel and travel planning.

 Step 2.
-Get your hotel accommodations reserved as soon as possible Orlando is jammed during IBS and hotel rooms are very limited.
+Get your hotel accommodations reserved as soon as possible Las Vegas is jammed during IBS and hotel rooms are very limited.
 Remember, there are several benefits for getting a block of rooms through NAHB.
 And please avoid the housing SCAMS that will tempt you with hollow promises!

 III.
 Do it early and save money!

 Step 1.
 Don't miss the early discount deadlines.
 IBS is produced with the support services provided by a variety of Official IBS Vendors.
 All of the official vendors have early discounted price deadlines.